Perfectoid pure singularities: Preliminaries

 are $\geq -1$.
 In other words, if $E$ is the reduced exceptional divisor, we require that $\pi_* \cO_Y(\lceil K_Y - \pi^* K_X + \epsilon E\rceil) = \cO_X$ for all $1 \gg \epsilon > 0$. \end{definition} In the presence of a log resolution, one can check whether $X$ is log canonical by simply checking $K_Y - \pi^* K_X$ has coefficients $\geq -1$ on that log resolution $Y$.

 There is also a notion of semi-log canonical singularities which are a non-normal variant of log canonical singularities.
 We refer the reader to \cite{KollarKovacsSingularitiesBook} for this definition and for more details on log canonical singularities.
-Roughly speaking though, as long as $X$ is semi-log canonical in codimension 1 (has node-like-singularities in dimension-1), the definition is the same as the one above and may also be computed exceptional divisorial valuation by valuation as before.
+Roughly speaking though, as long as $X$ is semi-log canonical in codimension 1 (has node-like-singularities after localizing at height one primes), the definition is exactly the same as the one above.

 We now also recall the definition of Du Bois singularities.

 \begin{definition}[Du Bois singularities {\cite{SteenBrinkDuBoisReview,DuBoisMain}}] Suppose $X$ is a reduced scheme essentially of finite type over a field of characteristic zero.
 We say that $X$ is \emph{Du Bois} if $\cO_X \to \DuBois{X}$ is an isomorphism (here $\DuBois{X}$ is defined as in \cite{DuBoisMain}). \end{definition}